datafx/wz_proxy/README.md

 > **⚠️ Disclaimer:** This is a personal workaround for private use.
 It interacts with Waze's web API in a way that may violate [Waze's Terms of Service](https://www.waze.com/legal/tos).
 Use at your own risk.
 This project is not affiliated with or endorsed by Waze or Google.

-A workaround for the broken Waze integration in SpectreNav, caused by Waze adding reCAPTCHA cookie requirements to their `live-map` API in 2025/2026.
+A workaround for the Waze integration in SpectreNav, caused by Waze adding reCAPTCHA cookie requirements to their `live-map` API in 2026.
 This solution uses a real Chromium browser session to bypass bot detection and serve Waze alert data locally over your home network.

 ---